ninadbb/spmia/README.md

 - A Zuul API Gateway.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.
 - A Zipkin server for visualizing distributed tracing
 - A organization service that will manage organization data used within EagleEye.
-- A licensing service that will manage licensing data used within EagleEye.
+- A licensing service that will manage licensing data(licenses for organizations) used within EagleEye.
 - A Postgres SQL database used to hold the data for these two services.
 - A Kafka message bus to transport messages between services.
 - A Redis service to act as a distributed cache.